At a glance

 Citations

 - IARC (2022).
 Cobalt, Antimony Compounds, and Weapons-Grade Tungsten Alloy.
 IARC Monographs Volume 131.
 Trivalent antimony (including antimony trioxide) classified Group 2A, probably carcinogenic to humans — upgraded from Group 2B (1989).
-Summary in The Lancet Oncology (Karagas et al., 2022). iarc.who.int Peer-reviewed
+Summary in The Lancet Oncology (Karagas et al., 2022). iarc.who.int Regulatory

 - California OEHHA, Proposition 65.
 Antimony Trioxide fact sheet — listed carcinogen; flame-retardant synergist in furniture, textiles, carpeting and mattress foam; migrates into air and dust; California AB 2998 (January 2020) bans >0.1% in residential mattress foam and upholstered furniture. p65warnings.ca.gov Regulatory